SCWells72/sirono-common/README.md

 raised, you can use `assert(false, 'Expected some exception')`.
 These work, but they're not as expressive as they could be.
 Many other test frameworks include more extensive sets of assertions.
 The previous two examples could be expressed as `assertNotNull(value)` and `fail('Expected some exception')` respectively.
-While these are functionally identical, the latter is arguably more clear in its intent.
+While these are functionally identical, the latter are more explicit in their intent.

 This class library includes a test assertion facade, `Assert`, with methods for the most common types of test assertions (all of the methods also accept an optional message):